git-tom-hub/BME280_PIC32_MHC_PIC32MX470/README.md

 This effort came about in my mission to transition from PIC 24 and MCC to Harmony 3 MHC and PIC32's.
 Was an interesting exercise.
 I've never used Harmony before.
-I'm quickly starting to like it as much as I love MHC.
+I'm quickly starting to like it as much as I love MCC.

 It seems em just a different GUI achieving the same thing.
 My only thought on that is - Why?